Ciloxan Ear Drops (Ciprofloxacin Hydrochloride)

 What If You Miss a Dose?

 If you miss a dose, use the drops as soon as you remember, then continue with your regular schedule.
-If it’s almost time for your next dose, skip the missed dose and continue as normal.
-Do not use a double dose to make up for the missed dose.
+If it's almost time for your next dose, skip the missed dose and continue as normal.
+Do not use a double dose to make up for the missed one.

 Side Effects